-- 2.7 Electronic Scratch Ticket Game Subset.
-A defined group of Electronic Scratch Tickets that has been randomly selected from an Electronic Scratch Ticket Game Set and transmitted to a Central Computer in a fixed order for play.
-Each Electronic Scratch Ticket Game Subset is uniquely identifiable from all other Subsets selected from the same Game Set. - 2.8 Game Play Credits.
-The means of representing value obtained from the exchange of cash or cash equivalents, or earned as a prize, which is used to effectuate play.
-Game Play Credits may be redeemed for cash or a cash equivalent. - 2.9 Manufacturing Computer.
+- 2.9 Manufacturing Computer.
 A computer which creates Electronic Scratch Ticket Game Sets, randomly allocates tickets into Scratch Ticket Subsets, and delivers them to a Central Computer. - 2.10 On-line Lottery Game.
 A lottery game by which players, through the use of Player Terminals, select numbers, symbols or other possible outcomes to be matched to outcomes that are subsequently and randomly selected in drawings which are electronically conducted on a Central Computer. - 2.11 On-line Lottery Game Ticket.
 A paper, cardboard or electronically encoded medium onto which information is legibly printed, or is recorded electronically in a manner which can cause a Player Terminal to display, the outcome(s) and prize(s) won, if any, and other information associated with, an On-line Lottery Game drawing in which the player is enrolled. - 2.12 Player Terminals.
 Electronic computer terminals housed in cabinets with input devices and video screens and with which players play the On-line Lottery and Electronic Scratch Ticket games.
 Player Terminals are not capable of playing gambling games as stand-alone devices. - 2.13 State Gaming Agency ("SGA").
 The agency of the State of Washington which has the authority and responsibility to carry out regulatory functions on behalf of the State in connection with a Tribal-State compact.
-Unless indicated otherwise in the compact or any law or regulations adopted in connection therewith, the SGA shall be the Washington State Gambling Commission.

-- 2.14 Tribal Gaming Agency ("TGA").
+Unless indicated otherwise in the compact or any law or regulations adopted in connection therewith, the SGA shall be the Washington State Gambling Commission. - 2.14 Tribal Gaming Agency ("TGA").
 The agency of the Tribe which has the authority and responsibility to carry out regulatory functions on behalf of the Tribe in connection with a Tribal-State compact.
-The TGA shall be as further defined in the compact. - 2.15 Tribal Lottery System.
+The TGA shall be as further defined in the compact.

+2.15 Tribal Lottery System.
 Any lottery system operated pursuant to this Appendix.
 All computers and terminals and the combination and components thereof in each system operated by the Tribe shall conform to the provisions of this Appendix.